int08h/nearenough/README.md

   > Roughtime is a protocol that aims to achieve rough time synchronisation in a secure way
   > that doesn't depend on any particular time server, and in such a way that, if a time
   > server does misbehave, clients end up with cryptographic proof of it.

+The protocol was created by Adam Langley and Robert Obryk.

 # Contributors
 * Stuart Stock, original author (stuart {at} int08h.com)